PatWie/feather/README.md

 feather::array<float, feather::pinned_resource> A3(100);
 ````

 It does not handle allocation magically and automatically.
 You still can decide when to (de-)allocate memory on your.
-It removes unnecessary syntax and use a single interface.
+It removes unnecessary syntax and uses a single interface.

 ## Tensor-Shape